Tony Voce

-Tony Voce (born October 30, 1980) is an American former professional ice hockey player.
+Anthony Francis Voce (October 30, 1980 – July 8, 2024) was an American professional ice hockey player.
 Voce was the first Philadelphia native to play for the Philadelphia Flyers organization.

 Playing career

 Voce played college hockey at Boston College.
 In his four years there, he recorded 90 goals and 77 assists to go along with 207 penalty minutes.
 As a senior, he finished second in the nation in goals in the NCAA, and for the second time (also as a sophomore) was awarded the Norman F. Bailey Award as team MVP.
 In addition, he was named to the All-Hockey East First Team and was an AHCA First Team All-American.

 After being signed as an undrafted free agent by his hometown team, the Philadelphia Flyers, he was sent to their minor league affiliate, the Philadelphia Phantoms.
 Voce was a member of the 2004–05 Calder Cup winning Philadelphia Phantoms team.
-He became one of the team's top goal-scorers, totaling 50 goals in 2 years as a member of the Phantoms before being loaned to Grand Rapids.
+He became one of the team's top goal-scorers, totaling 50 goals in two years as a member of the Phantoms before being loaned to Grand Rapids.

+Voce left North America to sign with Ilves of the SM-liiga for the 2007–08 season.
+He was released after playing five games for them.
+Three days later, he signed with Grizzlys Wolfsburg of the German Deutsche Eishockey Liga (DEL).